mindset

 Is it Exhaustion or Something Else?

-Dr. Cori Cooper is a pharmacist, certified diabetes care and education specialist, a Life and Health Coach specializing in women's health.
+Dr. Cori Cooper is a pharmacist, busy mom, and a Master Certified Health Coach specializing in diabetes and gut health.

 DR. CORI COOPER